imdinkie/VoiceSlip/CONTEXT.md

 **Dictated Structure**:
 The explicit organization spoken by the user, such as steps, requirements, tasks, or topic shifts, that should be preserved as paragraphs or lists.
 _Avoid_: markdown formatting when the structure is the domain concept

+**Spoken Punctuation**:
+Punctuation words that may represent formatting commands in dictated speech.
+_Avoid_: literal words when the speaker clearly intended punctuation

 **Style Preset**:
 A built-in formatting and tone constraint applied after the **Cleanup Policy** preserves dictated meaning, wording, vocabulary, and structure.